acquia/blt-tugboat/README.md

 Acquia BLT Tugboat integration
 ====

-This is a **community-supported** BLT plugin providing Tugboat integration.
-It is provided with no warranty or support.
-Contributions in the form of pull requests are welcome.
+This is a BLT plugin providing Tugboat integration.

+This plugin is **community-created** and **community-supported**.
+Acquia does not provide any direct support for this software or provide any warranty as to its stability.

 ## Installation and usage